Nymphing Pocket Water with Pat Dorsey

 High spring flows push the fish toward the edges of the stream, where they seek shelter from the swift current near the center.
 The off-color water is often advantageous because the trout are less wary, and less critical of your fly pattern.

-Under these conditions, fish large flies tight along shoreline pockets with 3X tippet.
+When nymphing pocket water under these conditions, fish large flies tight along shoreline pockets with 3X tippet.
 Chamois Leeches, chartreuse egg patterns, and pink San Juan Worms are good flies.
 Dark flies such as string leeches and Woolly Buggers present strong silhouettes in dirty water and are also top producers.

 Strong hatches of Blue-winged Olives, Pale Morning Duns, Green Drakes, caddis, stoneflies (Pteronarcys, Golden Stoneflies, and Yellow Sallies), Red Quills, and terrestrials provide steady food sources for opportunistic trout.
 Effective nymphs include #18-20 Beadhead Pheasant Tails, #16-20 Barr’s Emergers, #14-18 Beadhead Breadcrusts, and #10-14 Barr’s Tungstones.